 OBSERVATION SESSIONS TO UNDERSTAND THE EMPLOYEE EXPERIENCE

-We started with observation sessions at some of Comcast’s brick and mortar Xfinity Stores in order to gain an understanding of the day-to-day experiences of sales agents and their managers.
-Immediately we observed bottlenecks that led to inefficient encounters.
+We started with observation sessions at some of Comcast’s brick and mortar Xfinity Stores to understand the day-to-day experiences of sales agents and their managers.
+Immediately, we observed bottlenecks that led to inefficient encounters.
 A fragmented suite of digital systems for customer registration, information look-up, and completing transactions left sales agents frustrated and kept them tethered to desktop computers.

 IDENTIFYING CUSTOMER NEEDS

 Today’s customer expects smart, seamless experiences from retailers.
-By looking at available data, we identified the most frequent needs and pain points that customers face by store location and time of day.
+By looking at available data, we identified customers’ most frequent needs and pain points by store location and time of day.
 For most stores, that meant equipment pick-up and drop-off during the lunch and end-of-workday rush.

 APPLICATION DEVELOPMENT TO IMPROVE PROCESSES